-Investigators proposing to conduct an ancillary study must cover all costs incurred by the study, such as sample selection; collecting or pulling samples from the archive; processing and shipping biospecimens; preparing and documenting analysis files; performing statistical analysis; integrating ancillary data into the Add Health study, and archiving leftover biospecimens.
+Investigators proposing to conduct an ancillary study must cover all costs incurred by the study, such as sample selection; collecting or pulling samples from the archive; processing and shipping biospecimens; preparing and documenting analysis files; performing statistical analysis; and integrating ancillary data into the Add Health study.

 Some of these activities can only be performed by the Add Health staff and/or the Add Health archive lab, which must be paid for.
 In most cases, the investigator will need to budget and establish a subcontract with the Add Health project to cover such costs.
-Add Health staff must be contacted prior to submission of any proposal seeking these funds to provide cost estimates for budgeting these costs.
+Add Health staff must be contacted prior to submission of any proposal seeking funding from an external agency to provide cost estimates for budgeting these costs.